solodev/aws/pages/solodev-cms-enterprise-docker.md

 Please note that both a <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a> must be configured within the region you intend to launch your stack.
 If the following items are already created, you can skip directly to launch.<br/><br />

 ## Step 3: Launch your CloudFormation Stack
 Once you’ve configured your <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a>, you can launch your CloudFormation stack.
-Select the AWS region of your choice below:<br/><br/>
+Select the AWS region of your choice below:

 <strong>Confirm Subscription</strong><br />
 Click on the "Continue to Subscribe" link within the AWS Marketplace listing.
 Once your subscription is processed, you will see confirmation and the "Continue to Configuration" button.